ksingletary/Bizinc_Assessment/Backend/Nodejs_Bookstore(express, middleware, db)/README.md

 ### Installation

-- If you want to send test it out and send curl requests, make sure you have postgres installed
+- If you want to test it out and send curl requests, make sure you have postgres installed.

 1. Clone the Bizinc repository:
    - git clone repository_name